How to Master Enterprise Application Integration (EAI)

 The general idea of enterprise application integration is using IT-enabled systems to integrate business applications.
 Because enterprises often have so many different processes running simultaneously, it’s easy for an environment to grow so complex that it’s too difficult to manage efficiently and bogs down processes.
 That’s where enterprise application integration comes in.

 By using different models of middleware, EAI standardizes and centralizes integration methods across the entire enterprise’s infrastructure.
-Previously, each application would need its own connector, but more standardized methods connect to a common system, which provides integration functionalities to a company’s entire network.
+Previously, each connected application, such as supply chain management, would need its own connector, but more standardized methods connect to a common system, which provides integration functionalities to a company’s entire network.

 An enterprise application integration implementation allows for a more flexible architecture, so enterprises can add or subtract different business processes into their environment quickly.
 Mostly what a company has to do, then, is adjust the configuration of its enterprise application provider, so a single service can be re-used by multiple applications.